 An undergraduate degree marks the first step on your higher education path.
 It describes two kinds of degrees: associate and bachelor’s degrees.
-By earning an undergraduate degree, you can better prepare yourself for a career or graduate school.
+By earning an undergraduate degree, you can better prepare yourself for a career or position yourself to attend graduate school.

 According to the U.S. Bureau of Labor Statistics (BLS), workers with undergraduate degrees typically earn more and have lower unemployment rates than their peers who have less education.
-In 2021, for example, workers with a bachelor’s degree reported median weekly earnings of $1,334, compared to their peers with a high school diploma who earned $809.
+In 2022, for example, workers with a bachelor’s degree reported median weekly earnings of $1,432, BLS reported, compared to their peers with a high school diploma who earned $853.*

 Is an Undergraduate Degree the Same as a Bachelor's?